PKSHATechnology-Research/tdmelodic/docs/pages/unidic-dicgen.md

 ### Extract the NEologd vocabulary file and apply a patch

-First, extract the csv file of NEologd dictionary using `unxz` command.
+Then, extract the csv file of NEologd dictionary using `unxz` command.

 ```sh
 # if your system has the unxz command